 Codes for Interiors covers the breadth of codes and standards needed by interior designers.
-It discusses occupancy classifications; performance codes; fire codes; building and finish standards; plumbing, mechanical, and electrical codes; energy codes; and Americans with Disabilities standards.
-PREREQ: Building Systems for Interior Design; Residential Design; Commercial Design 1
+It discusses occupancy classifications; performance codes; fire codes; building and finish standards; plumbing, mechanical, and

 BCT225 Professional Practice (3 credits)

 Professional Practice covers the legal, financial, management, marketing, administrative, and ethical issues encountered by interior designers.
 Topics include establishing personal and professional goals, establishing and growing a new design business, marketing and developing your business, and determining project compensation and fees.
 PREREQ: Marketing and Sales in Interior Design; Codes for Interiors